Religious Studies Curriculum

-Curriculum Intent: Religious Studies is the cornerstone of our educational provision and we are proud that it is taught exclusively by subject specialists.
+Religious Studies is a core subject taught by specialist teachers.
 Building on the rich Christian heritage of our school community, we aim to deepen students’ understanding of Christianity as a living and diverse faith and its foundational role in shaping societies.
 Our intention is to spark students’ curiosity, deepen their spiritual awareness, and inspire all students to lead lives of integrity and purpose, rooted in the values of Hope, Compassion and Endurance.

-Grounded in theology, philosophy and human and social science, our ambitious curriculum aims for all students to flourish both spiritually and academically, whatever their situation or starting point, and empowers them to become knowledgeable, articulate, respectful, empathetic and courageous advocates against injustice and discrimination.
+Our ambitious curriculum aims for all students to flourish both spiritually and academically, whatever their situation or starting point.
+It empowers them to become knowledgeable, articulate, respectful, empathetic and courageous advocates against injustice and discrimination.

 What will students learn at KS3?